 \subsection{Controlled Means}

 Researchers are often interested in comparing conditional mean functions between two different populations.
 For example, in randomized controlled trials, $P_1$ and $P_2$ are the populations of control and treatment individuals, respectively.
-Interest lies in the average outcome $Y$ after controlling for an individual characteristic $X$.
-For instance, outcomes of a professional training program may differ between rich and poor individuals and we would like to condition on income $X$.
+Of interest is the average outcome $Y$ after controlling for an individual characteristic $X$.
+For instance, outcomes of a professional training program may differ between rich and poor individuals, and we would like to condition on income $X$.

-There are two independent samples of bivariate variables: $n_1$ observations with $\bZ_{1,i}=(X_{1,i}, Y_{1,i})$ iid $P_1$ and $n_2$ observations with $\bZ_{2,i}=(X_{2,i}, Y_{2,i})$ iid $P_2$.
+There are two independent samples of bivariate variables: $n_1$ observations with $\bZ_{1,i}=(X_{1,i}, Y_{1,i})$ \textit{iid} $P_1$ and $n_2$ observations with $\bZ_{2,i}=(X_{2,i}, Y_{2,i})$ \textit{iid} $P_2$.
 The vector $\lbar{W}_n$ is non-random with $n_1$ entries equal to $1$ and $n_2$ entries equal to $2$, where $n=n_1+n_2$.
 For a given interior point $x$, $\theta(P_k) = \mme[Y_{k,i} | X_{k,i}=x]$, $k=1,2$, and the null hypothesis is $\theta(P_1) = \theta(P_2)$.